cloe-lang/doc/overview/concept.md

 ## Modeling programs

-Hundreds of models in general for computer programming have been proposed over decades.
+Hundreds of models and paradigms for computer programming have been proposed over the last decades.
-Computation models formulated pure computation theoretically while object-oriented programming has been adopted widely as a way to construct and modularize programs.
 Although that is quite controversial, object-oriented and functional programming seem to be 2 representative counterparts in terms of states of programs as they encourage stateful and stateless